Mylène Farmer: 2022–present: Nevermore tour, L'Emprise, Remix XL

 The Nevermore 2023 tour was announced in July 2021 with a series of teasers on Farmer's official YouTube channel.
 It originally consisted of thirteen stadium concerts scheduled in France, Switzerland, and Belgium in June and July 2023.
 The tour was also planned to go to Russia in August or September 2023 but those plans were dropped in March 2022.

 On 13 May 2022, Pascal Nègre, Farmer's manager, announced that she was working on a new studio album along with musicians Woodkid, AaRON, Moby and Archive.
 The first song from that album, "À tout jamais", was released as a single on 26 August with the music video being released on 12 September.
 In October, the album's name, "L'Emprise", was revealed via another set of teasers.
 The album was released on 25 November and reached the top of the album charts in France, Wallonia, and Switzerland.
 The album was also followed by three other singles: "Rayon Vert" (a duet with AaRon), "Rallumer Les Etoiles" (composed by Moby), and the title track "L'Emprise" (composed by Woodkid).
 "L'Emprise" is described as a return to the darker instrumentation of her earlier records which incorporates synth-pop, electropop, new wave and baroque pop influences.
 The instrumentation features predominately violins, synths and drums.

-In December 2022, the English rock band Muse released a new nversion of "Ghosts (How Can I Move On)" featuring Mylène Farmer, reinterpreting the verses originally performed by Italian singer-songwriter Elisa.
+In December 2022, the English rock band Muse released a new version of "Ghosts (How Can I Move On)" featuring Mylène Farmer, reinterpreting the verses originally performed by Italian singer-songwriter Elisa.
 The song received airtime in Great Britain, France, the United States, and other countries.
 It briefly topped the French singles chart shortly after its release.